lyteword/kjv/psalms/psalm-85.md

 # Psalm 85

-<sup>1</sup> To the chief Musician, A Psalm for the sons of Korah.
-LORD, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.
+<sup>1</sup> LORD, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.

 <sup>2</sup> Thou hast forgiven the iniquity of thy people, thou hast covered all their sin.
 Selah.

-<sup>3</sup> Thou hast taken away all thy wrath: thou hast turned thyself from the fierceness of thine anger.
+<sup>3</sup> Thou hast taken away all thy wrath: thou hast turned *thyself* from the fierceness of thine anger.

 <sup>4</sup> Turn us, O God of our salvation, and cause thine anger toward us to cease.